Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Methodology

 Let $\mathcal{H} = \{h_1, \dots, h_N\}$ denote the set of $N$ history records for a user, where each record $h_i = (x_i, y_i)$ is an input--output pair (e.g., a query and its answer from the user).
 Given a new query $x$, our goal is to construct a user profile from $\mathcal{H}$ to condition the LLM for generating a personalized response.
 Formally, a profile is an ordered tuple $\mathcal{P} = \langle p_1, \dots, p_K \rangle \in \mathrm{Perm}_K(\mathcal{H})$, which is a $K$-permutation of $\mathcal{H}$.
 We stress that the profile is order-sensitive: different permutations of the same $K$ records correspond to distinct profiles and thus provide different inputs to the downstream LLM.

 We formulate the selection of $\mathcal{P}$ as a \textit{contextual bandit problem}, where the context is given by the user’s history $\mathcal{H}$ and the query $x$, and the action corresponds to selecting $K$ records from $\mathcal{H}$ to construct a profile.
 Formally, this formulation consists of the following key components: \begin{itemize} \item \textbf{Context:} $\mathcal{C} = (\mathcal{H}, x)$, where $\mathcal{H}$ is the user's collection of history records and $x$ is the query.
-This representation captures both past user preferences and the immediate intent.
+This representation captures both past user preferences and the immediate intent. \item \textbf{Actions:} $\mathcal{P} = \langle p_1, \dots, p_K \rangle \in \mathrm{Perm}_K(\mathcal{H})$, which corresponds to selecting $K$ distinct records from $\mathcal{H}$ in a particular order.
+The action thus determines not only which records to use but also how they are arranged.
+The size of the action space is $N! / (N-K)!$. \item \textbf{Reward:} $R(\mathrm{LLM}(\mathcal{P} \,\|\, x), y)$, a function that measures the quality of the LLM-generated response conditioned on the concatenation of the user profile $\mathcal{P}$ and the query $x$, relative to the reference personalized response $y$. \end{itemize}